 Infographic: Mixed-Status Families Excluded from CARES Act Relief

 State-Level Data on Mixed-Status Families Excluded from CARES Act Relief

-MPI has generated U.S. and state-level estimates of the mixed-status families ineligible for $1,200 stimulus checks under the CARES Act, with breakdowns for U.S.-citizen and green card-holding spouses and children who are excluded from the relief based on having an unauthorized immigrant adult in the family filing taxes with an Individual Taxpayer Identification Number (ITIN) rather than a Social Security Number.
+MPI has generated U.S. and state-level estimates of the mixed-status families ineligible for $1,200 stimulus checks under the CARES Act, with breakdowns for U.S.-citizen and legal immigrant spouses and children who are excluded from the relief based on having an unauthorized immigrant adult in the family filing taxes with an Individual Taxpayer Identification Number (ITIN) rather than a Social Security Number.

 Download the data.

 And for a look at the U.S. citizens and legal permanent residents in mixed-status families who could become eligible for CARES Act payments under legislation introduced by Sen. Marco Rubio (R-FL) and Rep. Mario Diaz-Balart (R-FL), access MPI's U.S. and state estimates here.

 MPI estimates that due to the restriction in the CARES Act, 14.4 million people will be excluded from the stimulus payments: 9.3 million unauthorized immigrants, along with 3.7 million children and 1.4 million spouses who are either U.S. citizens or green-card holders.
 The exclusion of nearly 5.1 million U.S. citizens and green-card holders from the CARES Act stimulus is a point some in Congress are seeking to revisit in future pandemic-relief legislation.
 MPI estimates the states with the largest affected U.S.-citizen and green card-holding populations are California, 1.4 million; Texas, 879,000; New York, 314,000; Illinois, 225,000; and Florida, 211,000.
 (See related spreadsheet for MPI estimates for most states of the populations excluded from the CARES Act stimulus, by legal status.)